JuanCarlosFL/jillionet/README.md

-Session v0.3 Make view of orderbook, user balance, Session v0.4 BID Ask price,Order history market ordes Session v0.5 finish view of farming and IA bot,
+Session v0.3 Make view of orderbook, user balance, Session v0.4 BID Ask price,Order history market ordes Session v0.5 finish view of farming and IA bot, Session v0.6 finish View of yeild and begin of controlers
->Session v0.6 finish View of yeild and begin of controlers Session v0.7 ,Read the Binance price and save in historical,Match Bbook the orders with a simple funcion less maker and taker
+>Session v0.7 ,Read the Binance price and save in historical,Match Bbook the orders with a simple funcion
 -----------------------------------------------------------------------------------------
-Session v0.8 ,Borrows,InternalTransfer,User
+Session v0.8 ,Borrows,InternalTransfer,Maker maker order,system that deducts commissions
-Read the contracts in Pancakeswap and the user can purchase the contract,deposit and user Withdraw Session v0.9 Read the price and make a Bot contract Session v1 user can purchase the contract of IA Bot make a maker and taker order of a JILL
+Read the contracts in Pancakeswap and the user can purchase the contract,deposit and user Withdraw Session v0.9 Read the price and make a Bot contract, phone brocast Session v1 user can purchase the contract of IA Bot make a maker and taker order of a JILL